oristopo/nanoTAPR/README.md

 | Dotnetfx.exe                      |   dotNET 1.1 framework            |
 +-----------------------------------+-----------------------------------+
 ```
-Installed VNA Files
+Installed TAPR Files
 -------------------

-The VNA software installer loads the following files, by default in
+The TAPR software installer loads the following files, by default in
 C:\Program Files\TAPR\VNA\.
 The file location can be changed
 during installation.
 ```